Former State Senator Don Perata Leading New Campaign Against Gov. Newsom's Recall

 That gain?
 Voters that are willing to withdraw their names from the recall petition.
 Perata argues people were never told about how much a special election would cost California..
 He estimates it’s between $75-$100 million.

 “If these people who are disgruntled really want to take out Gavin Newsom, they only have to wait six more months and he’s up for re-election.
-So let ’em wait,” he said.READ MORE: Watch: Rescuers Save Injured Bald Eagle In Calaveras County
+So let ’em wait,” he said.READ MORE: Watch The Derek Chauvin Trial Live

 Recall supporters claim they’ve collected roughly 2 million signatures — well above the threshold of 1.5 million.
 It’s a number Perata doesn’t buy, which leads him to a bold prediction: